 “We want to ensure men’s issues are not forgotten by equality and diversity committees,” said trustee Dr Gijsbert Stoet.
 Dr Stoet sits on the Equality & Diversity Committee at the University of Leeds.

-This entry was posted on Monday, November 19th, 2012 at 6:30 am and is filed under Equality, Foundation.
+This entry was posted on Monday, November 19th, 2012 at 6:30 am and is filed under Foundation.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.